Designing Discontinuities: Causal Inference

 The potential outcome framework assumes effects are tied to a treatment or an intervention.
 To reveal the causal effects of an intervention, \cite{rubin1974causaleffect} proposed to measure the difference between two potential outcomes; let us denote them as $Y^N$ and $Y^I$, for a given unit $x$.
 The potential outcome $Y^N$ is the outcome for $x$ without being exposed to an intervention, and $Y^I$ is the outcome after an intervention is applied on $x$.
 So, the causal effect is

-However in real applications, we can never observe both outcomes for the same unit under the same conditions, only one of the two will take place at a given time.
-Since one of the potential outcomes will always be unavailable, the core objective of the framework is to estimate it.
+However, we can never observe both outcomes for the same unit under the same conditions, only one of the two will happen at a given time.
+Since one of the potential outcomes will always be unavailable, the core objective is to estimate it.

 Let us introduce the main terms in the potential outcomes literature, which are used throughout.
 A \textit{unit} is the atomic object in the framework, which can be a city or a county.
 A \textit{treatment} is the action applied to a unit to change its state.
 The treatment \footnote{The terms \emph{treatment} and \emph{intervention} are used interchangeably.} can be a medicine given to a particular group.
 The treatment is usually thought of as binary, so one group receives the treatment (the \textit{treated} group), and the other does not (the \textit{control} group).
-One commonly used design under the potential outcomes framework is regression discontinuity, which we consider here.
+One common design under the potential outcomes framework is regression discontinuity, which we consider here.